Rodrigo-Vargas/temp/_career/en-imediata.md

   position: Desenvolvedor Cobol
   logo_url: "/assets/img/career/imediata.jpg"
   highlights: [
-                "I achieved a full-time position after 8-month internship", "Helped to develop a driver that enable MySQL database access from Cobol File System API", "In the internship, I generated value for the company right after the first weeks of work", "I gained the trust of the team to provide outsourcing service to clients after 3 months of internship" ]
+                "Achieved a full-time position after 8-month internship", "Contributed to develop a driver that enable MySQL database access from Cobol File System API", "Achieved the trust of the team to provide outsourcing service to clients just after 3 months of internship" ]
   skills: [
             "Cobol",